Benghazi: The issue that lives on, and on, and on

 Republicans insist their interest in Benghazi is not driven by politics but by a search for the truth about what they see as a Sept.
 11-style terrorist attack.
 They believe White House aides sought to protect Obama's image as tough on terrorism during his re-election battle.

 "The events of what happened may be complicated, but that's not what we're talking about.
-We're talking about an effort to direct and control the narrative, which they deny that they did," said Republican strategist Stuart Stevens, who was presidential nominee Mitt Romney's top adviser in 2012.
+We're talking about an effort to direct and control the narrative, which they deny that they did," said Republican strategist Stuart Stevens, who was Romney's top adviser in 2012.

 But Republican political officials say Benghazi is a subject of intense interest for the party's conservative base of support, who are likely voters in November.